Logística de Transporte

 Nearshoring involves moving supply chain operations closer to the finished product’s place of consumptions.
 Most times, this means moving operations in Asia and Europe to North America.
 The goal is to reduce costs, increase speed to market, and improve efficiency by taking advantage of lower labor costs, shorter transit times, and closer proximity to your end consumer.

 Another form of nearshoring is reshoring.
 Reshoring is when a company that once operated in a country but moved overseas, bring their operations back to their original country of origin.
-According to a study by Bank of America, mentions of nearshoring and reshoring were up 128% in earnings calls during Q2 2023.
+According to a study by Bank of America, mentions of nearshoring and reshoring were up 128% in earnings calls during over the past year.

 Research conducted by the Boston Consulting Group found nearshoring can help companies to reduce lead times by up to 50% and cut logistics costs by up to 30%.
 These studies suggest nearshoring can be an effective strategy for companies looking to optimize their supply chains.